 Cameo apples are recognizable with thin red and orange striped skin and a sweet yet tart flavor.
 Cameos are very crispy with a flavor slightly reminiscent of pears.
 Popular for snacking, they are also excellent for baking and salads.

 Mutsu apples, also known as Crispin, were first grown in Japan as a cross between the Indo and Golden Delicious apples.
-Mutsu apples are known for their sweet and tart flavor with subtle spice and their juicy yet crisp texture.
+Mutsu apples are known for their sweet and tart flavor with subtle spice and juicy yet crisp texture.

 We update TODAY’S FARM NEWS daily with what apples are available for pick your own and available already picked in our Farmstand.
 During apple pickings season, you’ll certainly have plenty to choose from at Parlee Farms!